 Hidden in the back of the cart, in rather a pungent state, were three corpses; one of which was that of a child.
 The bodies had already been tied up ready for shipping, their knees up onto their chest.
 A rope had been passed behind the knees then tied tightly up around the neck.
 Like a trussed up chicken.

-Although Larbert had a watch house as a means for protecting their dead, the watch were conspicuous in their absence on this occasion.
+Although Larbert had a watch house as a means for protecting their dead, the watch was conspicuous in their absence on this occasion.

 Scotland’s medical students were known to be heavy pilferers of graves and Glasgow’s students were perhaps some of the most ruthless among them.